carbonOS 2022.1 is pre-release software!

 ensure that your USB drive has priority in the boot order

-- Boot your machine from the USB drive.
+- Boot your machine from the USB drive

 - Select “Try or Install carbonOS” from the menu.
-You can select the ramdisk
+If you have at least 8GB of

-alternative if necessary (i.e. you want to remove the USB drive during
+remove the USB drive during installation)

 - Once the system boots, select your language and follow the on-screen